 You can expect additional yearly costs for treatments against heartworms, ticks, and fleas, which could average another $100 to $150.

 Lastly are your dog’s teeth.
 If you don’t brush their teeth every week, it could lead to other medical complications.
 Annual teeth cleaning by a vet can run about $300 and up to $1,000, depending on your pup’s teeth.

 - $50–$100+ per month

-How much you pay into pet insurance will depend on your location and the age and health of your Dogue de Bordeaux.
+How much you pay for pet insurance will depend on your location and the age and health of your Dogue de Bordeaux.
 It is optional but pays for itself if your dog ends up with medical issues or in any emergency situations.

 Environment Maintenance Costs